-In late 2019, the borough submitted ten project applications the Alaska Department of Transportation and Public Facilities (ADOT&PF) for 50/50 matching funds through the Community Transportation Program.
-This funding will cover necessary planning, design, right-of-way acquisition, utility engineering, relocations, inspections and administrative expenses, and construction for the MSB bond projects.
+In late 2019, the Borough submitted ten project applications to the Alaska State Department of Transportation and Public Facilities (ADOT&PF) for 50/50 matching funds through the Community Transportation Program.
+This funding will cover necessary planning, design, right-of-way acquisition, utility relocations, engineering, inspections and administrative expenses, and construction for Borough bond projects.
 Scoring of the applications took place in January 2020 with two projects, Seldon Road Extension and Hemmer Road Upgrade and Extension scoring well enough to secure match funding.
 Two other projects, Hermon Road Upgrade Extension, and Trunk Road Extension South, Phase II/III are included in the public review draft of the Statewide Transportation Improvement Program (STIP) Amendment #1.